hmaier-dev/audio-stream/README.md

 ### Step 2

 - Get the PyAudio-module installed
+- you need `pipwin` or the `python-pyaudio`- package, because these contain `portaudio` which is an C-Library that PyAudio uses to record/play audio.

 ##### Windows
 `pip install pipwin`

 `pipwin install pyaudio`

-You need `pipwin` to automatically install `portaudio` which is an C-Library that PyAudio uses to record/play audio.

 ##### Linux
+`sudo apt install python-pyaudio`

 ### Step 3